-In South Africa, less than one percent of the population are registered organ donors.
-This is a worrying fact due to there being many South Africans who are waiting to have life-saving organ transplant surgery.
+In South Africa, less than one percent of the population are registered to be an organ donor.
+This is a Worrying Fact due to there being many South Africans are waiting to have life-saving organ transplant surgery.

 According to Health24, in 2017, less than 0,2% of South Africans registered as organ donors.
 This is affecting South Africa as there are more than 4 300 adults and children who are waiting to have an organ or a corneal transplant.

 By registering as an organ donor, you are giving someone the gift of life.
 It’s something that can save the lives of up to seven people who really need organs.

 How to register:

 Visit the website: www.odf.org.za or give the foundation a phone call: 0800 22 66 11 Once you have signed up, you will receive a card to carry with you which states that you would like your organs to be donated.

 Take a look at the FAQs on Organ Donation to help make your decision:

 The process is straightforward.
 Register online or call the Organ Donors Foundation’s toll-free line on 0800 22 66 11.
 We will then send you a small organ donor card to fill in and carry in your wallet.
 We will also send you a sticker to put on your ID document and on your driver’s license.
 It is very important to discuss the decision with your family.
 Let them know that you want to donate your organs/tissue after death.
 Ask them to honour your wish when you die.

 Any person who is in good health and is clear of defined chronic diseases that might adversely affect the recipient will be considered as a possible donor.